 Cancer.Net was launched in May 2002 as People Living With Cancer (PLWC).
 In April 2008, the website was relaunched as Cancer.Net (www.cancer.net ).
 Cancer.Net has received several honors for its content, design, and ease of use.
 And, Cancer.Net’s free App has also been recognized by several awards .

-Cancer.Net was awarded a MERIT award in the Web Health Awards (http://www.healthawards.com/wha/index.html ), which recognizes high-quality digital health resources for consumers and health professionals.
+Cancer.Net was also awarded a MERIT award in the Web Health Awards (http://www.healthawards.com/wha/index.html ), which recognizes high-quality digital health resources for consumers and health professionals.
 The awards are organized by the Health Information Resource Center.

 In addition, Cancer.Net received an Outstanding Acheivement award in the Interactive Media Awards in the Medical category (http://www.interactivemediaawards.com ).
 The Interactive Media Awards were created by the Interactive Media Council and recognize the highest standards of excellence in website design and development.